IC Living!

 Determination is described as the follow:

-• The act of coming to a decision or of fixing or settling purpose.
+- The act of coming to a decision or of fixing or settling a purpose.

 I personally like the last one: The quality of being resolute, firmness of purpose.
 I like the idea that it means we have firmness of purpose.
 When we reach one of the low points we need something as strong as a purpose to keep going.
 It could be something small, like a smile from a stranger to show that they see you or something more significant like a loved one.